lingtalfi/webmaster-wizard/doc/tasks-description.md

 ### batchFileImport

 Copies the content of the import directory to the working directory.
+As of 1.3, on mac, it also opens the working directory in the finder.

 ### batchFileImportClean

 Cleans the working directory, and copies the content of the import directory to the working directory.
+As of 1.3, on mac, it also opens the working directory in the finder.

 ### batchFileResize